isaacmichaud/rmi/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added missing doi tag in third refecence in the description field

 * Removed quotations around citations in the description field

 * Made description field less redundant